cagriyilmaz04/QuickOrderApp/README.md

 ![Favorite Screen](4.PNG)
 ## 📌 Features

+## 🏁 Splash Screen
+- Uses Lottie Animation for an engaging start-up experience.
+- Automatically navigates to the Menu Screen after a brief delay.
 ## 🍛 Menu Screen

 - Displays a list of dishes with their name, description, and price.